 - 70% of fatal bicycle accidents involve head injuries

-- California requires bicyclist to wear helmets under the age of 18
+- California requires bicyclists to wear helmets under the age of 18

-In California, cyclist and bike riders have the same rights to use the surface streets as other vehicles.
-However, cyclist or bicycle riders are not allowed to use the freeways and highways.
-Similarly, other restrictions can be in place to prohibit the use of bikes.
-Often times, states require bike riders and cyclist who are not moving as fast as the motor vehicle traffic to use the far right side of the lane.
+In California, cyclists and bike riders have the same rights to use the surface streets as other vehicles.
+However, cyclists or bicycle riders are not allowed to use the freeways and highways.
+There may be other restrictions regarding the use of bikes.
+Often, states require bike riders and cyclists who are not moving as fast as the motor vehicle traffic to use the far right side of the lane.
 When a bike lane is provided, the cyclist must use it, unless the cyclist can keep up with the motor vehicle traffic.